optuna/optuna/CONTRIBUTING.md

 pip install ".[testing]"
 ```

-You can run all your tests as follows:
+You can run your tests as follows:

 ```bash
 # Run all the unit tests.